khaeru/jp-report-tex/README.md

 Together, these allow the formatting a document according to the Style Guideline for the [report series][1] of the
 [MIT Joint Program on the Science & Policy of Global Change][2].
+Since academic journals often require manuscripts in LaTeX format, using this package can obviate the need to reformat an entire paper in a word processor like Microsoft Word.

-> Note: Although the LaTeX code in these templates has been assembled from publicly-available snippets and is likewise publicly available, *only* PDF documents downloaded from the Joint Program website are official JP Reports.
+> Note: Although the LaTeX code in these templates has been assembled from publicly-available snippets and is likewise publicly available, *only* PDF documents downloaded from the Joint Program website are official Joint Program Reports.

 It also contains: